 This was released after Joplin died of a heroin overdose.
 Her death gave the album a lot of attention, and Pearl

 went to #1.
-This was the second song to hit #1 in the US after the artist had died.
-"Dock Of The Bay
+It was the second song to hit #1 in the US after the artist had died; "Dock Of The Bay

 " by Otis Redding was the first.

-The line, "I pulled my Harpoon from my dirty red bandana" can be interpreted 2 ways.
+The line, "I pulled my Harpoon from my dirty red bandana" can be interpreted two ways.
 The more sanitized version considers the "Harpoon" as a slang word for harmonica.
-The second interpretation considers it a hypodermic needle, since a bandana was often used to tie off the arm before an addict shot up. (thanks, Victor - Boston, MA)
+The second interpretation considers it a hypodermic needle, since a bandana was often used to tie off the arm before an addict shot up.

 The version on Joplin's 1995 Greatest Hits album 18 Essential Songs contains an alternate version recorded as a demo.

-The same year this was released, Kris Kristofferson released The Silver Tongued Devil and I, which was a successful album and finally solidified his place as a singer/songwriter. (thanks, Bertrand - Paris, France)
+The same year Joplin's version was issued, Kris Kristofferson released The Silver Tongued Devil and I, which was a successful album and finally solidified his place as a singer/songwriter.